ShipEngine/connect-website/reference/methods/get-sales-orders-by-date.md

     - name: metadata
       type: object
       required: false
-      description: Custom data about this sales order that was persisted by the ShipEngine Integration Platform.
+      description: Custom data about this sales order that was persisted by ShipEngine Connect.
         Must be JSON serializable.

     - name: paging